ding2/ding2/tests/behat/docs/Scenarios/seek026.md

 ## Notes
 The login prompt scenario is currently excluded from the CCI suite, because the built site on CircleCI seems to use a different opensearch agency and/or service, despite attempts to reconfigure it.

+Also tests for reservations are not on CCI because its currently not possible to determine the exact dataset used there.